datalimited/ensembles/text/ms.md

 are limited in availability, and so a common and effective tool is cross-validation [@hastie2009].
-We used repeated three-fold cross validation to test predictive performance: we randomly divided the dataset into three sets, build the model on two-thirds of the data, and evaluate predictive performance on the remaining third of the data.
-We repeated this across each of the thirds of the data and then repeated the whole procedure XX times to account for bias that may result from any one set of validation splits.
+We used repeated three-fold cross validation to test predictive performance: we randomly divided the dataset into three sets, built ensemble models on two-thirds of the data, and evaluated predictive performance on the remaining third of the data.
+We repeated this across each of the three splits and then repeated the whole procedure XX times to account for bias that may result from any one set of validation splits.

-## Performance metrics

 # Results